LouisDesdoigts/dLux/docs/tutorials/examples/phase_retrieval_demo.md

 plt.rcParams['figure.dpi'] = 72
 ```

-We want to construct a basic optical system with a $2.4\, \text{m}$ aperture, along with some Zernike aberrations and a bar mask.
+We want to construct a basic optical system with a $2.4 \text{ m}$ aperture, along with some Zernike aberrations and a bar mask.

 We also create a simple `PointSource` object that we want to model.